StoryHack/ink/README.md

 ### Adding pages

-To add a page, create it in the `pages/` directory (and you can have subdirectories here as well) using the following format:
+To add a page, create it in the `pages/` directory (and you can have subdirectories here as well) using the `slug.text` filename pattern and the following format for the contents:

 	title: About
 	----